 How to Properly Wind Old Clocks With Keys:

 Insert the clock key into the opening on the clock face.
-The left opening controls the strike on the half-hour, and the right opening controls the time.
+The left opening controls the strike, and the right opening controls the time.
 A third opening controls the strike on the quarter-hour if your clock has this opening.Turn the key clockwise or counterclockwise.
 The key makes a clicking noise when turned in the correct directionRotate the clock key slowly until it begins to get tight.
 Insert the clock key into the additional openings on the clock face, turning it clockwise or counterclockwise until the clock is completely wound.Move the minute and second hands on your clock clockwise to set the time if your clock stopped before you could wind it.

 CAN A CLOCK BE OVER WOUND?